Pangamma/T4-Permissions/README.md

 * O(1) look-up time once compiled.
 * Uses an Enum pattern so developers can take advantage of autocomplete in their IDE’s.

-## Why I created the project ##
+## Why I created the T4-Permission system ##

 In reality, we don't really care about the user's role.
 We care about what that role can do.

 ```C#
 // Rather than listing individual roles,